charlynebuerki/swiss_co-circulating_viruses/README.md

-# Nextstrain repository for Human parainfluenza 3 virus
+# Nextstrain repository for Human parainfluenzas (HPIV-1,2,3,4)

 This repository provides the pipeline to run the Nextstrain analysis of the family of HPIV viruses on whole-genome.